This special place on Taungurung Country is where the endangered White Bellied Sea Eagle calls home

 3. How is Tahbilk Estate tracking towards its goal to be leaders in environmental preservation?

 Tahbilk has undertaken many projects in the wetlands to enhance the local biodiversity.
 Extensive revegetation has occurred on over 180Ha of Tahbilk and recent projects have been to create vegetation corridors that link the outer corners of the property all the way back to the wetlands.
-Trees removed during construction of the Nagambie Freeway Bypass found a new home in the wetlands as fish habitat, and projects with the Arthur Rylah Institute have monitored the native catfish and released endangered pygmy perch back into the wetlands.
-Recently the focus on the wetlands has been to promote it as an education place and a space of connection to Taungurung knowledge and an appreciation of country.
+Trees removed during construction of the Nagambie Freeway Bypass found a new home in the wetlands as fish habitat, and projects with the Arthur Riley Institute have monitored the native catfish and released endangered pygmy perch back into the wetlands.
+Recently the focus on the wetlands has been to promote it as an education place and a space of connection to Taungurung knowledge and an appreciation of Country.

 4. What impact has the recent flood event had on the vineyards, wetlands ecosytems at Tahbilk?

 The flood of October 14, 2022 saw an historic amount of water spill over the river flats and flood over 100Ha of wetlands and vines.
 Parts of the wetlands walking trail went approximately 8-10m underwater and with the speed of the event unfortunately displaced and also killed a significant amount of wildlife.
 The wetlands took approximately 4 months to return to natural water levels which meant that no grasses have been able to regrow over summer.
 These grasses combined with many cassinia bushes being dead make the wetlands an interesting scene to observe.
 Birdlife however has returned to the wetlands and as we head towards winter a new flush of growth will begin.
-Floods can help to reinvigorate wetlands systems by bringing in seed and allowing the ground story to change in species composition and richness.
+Floods can help to reinvigorate wetlands systems by bringing in seed and allowing the groundstorey to change in species composition and richness.
 Due to this flood being the largest in over 80 years at Tahbilk, we are witnessing a rare event and it will be fascinating to observe how the landscape and wetlands recover.

 5. How did the tabilk tabilk Indigenous Flora trail come about?

 The tabilk-tabilk Indigenous Flora Trail was a project developed between Tahbilk, the Goulburn Broken Catchment Management Authority and the Taungurung Land and Waters Council.
 The trail features 12 different species found in the wetlands with signs at each plant that indicate its indigenous name and cultural importance.
 It took 3 years to develop as the species were selected, the Taungurung Language determined and the signage developed.
-A beautiful brochure can be collected from the Tahbilk Cellar Door or Restaurant that features artwork from Taungurung Elder Mick Harding as well as all the information from the trail for you to take home.
+A beautiful brochure can be collected from the Tahbilk Cellar Door or Restaurant that features artwork from Taungurung Elder Uncle Mick Harding as well as all the information from the trail for you to take home.
 The half hour trail follows 1km of the wetlands walking trail and is a beautiful walk to tie into a visit to Tahbilk.

 6. How does it feel for you personally to be working so closely with Taungurung Elders, learning more about the cultural significance of Tahbilk?